Australian Study Shows No Link Between Cognitive Development and Fluoridated Water

 Do you remember chasing your toddler around trying to brush his teeth before bed?
 You may not have to do that anymore, but oral health is as important for teens as it was when they were little, maybe even more so.
 During adolescence we want to be sure that children continue effective oral hygiene habits […]

-May 12th, 2022 Children's Oral Health and Fluoride, Communities Supporting Fluoride, Fluoride and Public Health
+June 5th, 2018 Children's Oral Health and Fluoride, Communities Supporting Fluoride, Fluoride and Public Health, Partners in Fluoride

-October 5th, 2020 Children's Oral Health and Fluoride, Facts about Fluoride
+October 31st, 2017 Children's Oral Health and Fluoride, What the Experts Say about Fluoride

-December 21st, 2018 Children's Oral Health, Children's Oral Health and Fluoride, Fluoride and Public Health, Fluoride in the News
+February 21st, 2017 Children's Oral Health and Fluoride, Fluoride and Public Health, Fluoride, Oral Health, and Access to Care, Partners in Fluoride